Chelovechek-move/python_3_sem/LAB2_pandas/README.md

+All files necessary to run programs are in the archive LAB2_necessary_files.rar

 To run the program "program3.py" you will need to install two libraries: "lxml" and "openpyxl".
 You can use the following commands to install: "pip install lxml" and "pip install openpyxl".